rockaman7/rockaman7/README.md

 Coder
 -----

 Hello!
 I'm Aman , a passionate 3rd-year IT student at VIT Vellore.
 Currently diving deep into the world of Data Structures and Algorithms in C++.
 I've honed my skills in Java, C, and C++, and know basics fundamental in Python.Learning FLUTTER , driven by my passionn for app development .
 Join me on my coding and development journey as I explore the realms of programming and continuously expand my knowledge.
-Let's build, innovate, and learn together! 🚀💻 #CodingEnthusiast #ITStudent #DataStructures #Algorithms  #CPP #VITVellore
+Let's build, innovate, and learn together! 🚀💻

 *   🌍  I'm based in Patna
 *   ✉️  You can contact me at [kr.amank27@gmail](mailto:kr.amank27@gmail)